MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

     Replace `<ServerInstanceName>` with the name of the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance that the database connects to.
 Replace `<TenantID>` with the tenant ID of the database.
 If you do not have a multitenant server instance, use `default`.

-    In the table that appears, Extensions V1 are indicated by `CSIDE` in the `Extension Type` column.
+    In the table that appears, V1 extensions are indicated by `CSIDE` in the `Extension Type` column.

-    Make a note of the Extensions V1 that you will uninstall because you will reinstall these later, after you upgrade the database.
+    Make a note of the V1 extensions that you will uninstall because you will reinstall these later, after you upgrade the database.
 2. For each Extension V1, run this command to uninstall it:

     ```